What to do if your cat has hydronephrosis of the kidneys? Kidney diseases in cats and cats Multiple increase in the size of the kidneys in a cat

 Diagnostic procedures

-To detect hydronephrosis, you need to contact a veterinary clinic, since it is almost impossible to determine kidney disease on your own, especially in the early stages.
-The veterinarian conducts a visual examination of the pet and collects a detailed history.
+To identify hydronephrosis, you need to contact a veterinary clinic, since it is almost impossible to determine kidney disease on your own, especially in the early stages.
+The veterinarian conducts a visual examination of the pet and collects a detailed medical history.
 It is possible to establish the causes of the pathological process and the degree of hydronephrosis using the following diagnostic procedures:

 • ultrasound diagnostics of the kidneys;